 Tell your nonprofit's "story" so that potential donors want to support your nonprofit's mission!
-Feel free to add photos, short videos, and infographics that really catch attention.
+Feel free to add photos, short videos, and infographics to really catch attention.

 Mobilize Your Community

 Start by mobilizing friends and family members who are closest to you.
-This is how they’ll be inspired to donate, because they know how important it is to you!
+They will be inspired to donate, because they know how important it is to you!

-After mobilizing your first circle, the second circle (the acquaintances of your friends and family) will also be interested.
-This will create the buzz that might even inspire the third circle to also donate to the crowdfunding campaign.
+After mobilizing your first circle of friends and family, the second circle (the acquaintances of your friends and family) will also be interested.
+This will create buzz that might even inspire a third circle to also donate to the crowdfunding campaign.

 Sometimes, for smaller fundraising goals, mobilizing the first circle is enough.
-Get your contact lists together!
+Start getting your contact lists together!